AbhinavXT/Eternal-Market/README.md

    3. **Sell Characters**
       - Go to the **My NFT** page and click on the **Sell** button under the minted item which user want to sell.
       - User will be redirected to the **SellNFT** page where user can enter the price for the item.
-      - After enterning the desired price, click on the **Sell** button to list the item in the market place.
+      - After entering the desired price, click on the **Sell** button to list the item in the market place.
       - Metamask pops up and asks to confirm the transaction for the listing price.
       - After the transaction is successfully processed user is redirected to the **Home** page.
       - The item will be listed in the marketplace to be bought for the price entered by the user.